jmunozji/ASGBD/_posts/2023-03-29-Windows_Server_in_Azure.markdown

 ![WindowsServerInstallation](../../../assets/Windows_Server_in_Azure/11.png)

-Finally we create the virtual network.
+Finally, we create the virtual network.
 Let's keep the default options for now.
 We can "Revise and create" the resources now.

 ![WindowsServerInstallation](../../../assets/Windows_Server_in_Azure/12.png)